pesalerno/Chimanta-genomics/README.md

 	populations -b 1 -P ./denovo-03-2017 -M ./popmap-Tep.txt  -t 36 -p 1 -r 0.5 -W Tep-whitelist --write_random_snp --phylip --structure --plink --vcf --genepop --fstats

+##Step 3: Structure and population estimates in adegenet

+We ran Principal Components and Discriminant Analyses using **adegenet**, and obtained some population measures using the package **hierfstat** in R.

+> The code used for adegenet and hierfstat analyses can be found [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/adegenet-Tepuihyla-NEW.R) for *Tepuihyla* and [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/adegenet-Stefania-NEW-b.R) for *Stefania*.

-##Step XX: Obtaining maximum likelihood phylogenies with bootstraps for *Stefania* and *Tepuihyla* SNPs:
+##Step 4: Obtaining maximum likelihood phylogenies with bootstraps for *Stefania* and *Tepuihyla* SNPs:

 	./raxml-ng --all --msa Stef-NEW-c.phylip.txt --model GTR+G --tree pars {10} --bs-trees 200